Get started

 • The affected Windows device should now prompt you to log in again to rejoin your tailnet.
 If device approval is enabled, the device will need to be re-approved.

-• With this option, the machine will retain the same name, but have a new IP address.
+• With this option, the device will retain the same name, but have a new IP address.

 2. Remove the remaining Tailscale state files from the Windows device, and then re-login to Tailscale.
 This does not require an admin to take action, unless device approval is enabled.

-• For the affected machine, remove all files in the %LocalAppData%\Tailscale directory.
+• For the affected device, remove all files in the %LocalAppData%\Tailscale directory.
 To do this, you can open cmd.exe and run

 rmdir /s %LocalAppData%\Tailscale\